01. Who is SISA for?

 Entrepreneurs will participate in SISA by taking forward innovative ideas in South Australia and attending regular entrepreneurial and innovation events.
 New entrepreneurs will be connected with key events and activities within the local ecosystem to help them develop and progress their business.
 The Office of the Chief Entrepreneur will serve as a key point of contact to engage with key entrepreneurship services across industry and tertiary education sectors.

-Entrepreneurs must first be endorsed by the South Australian Government (Department for Trade, Tourism and Investment), and then apply to the Department of Home Affairs for a Temporary Activity (subclass 408) visa in order to participate.
+Entrepreneurs must first be endorsed by the South Australian Government (Department for Innovation and Skills), and then apply to the Department of Home Affairs for a Temporary Activity (subclass 408) visa in order to participate.

 Instructions on how to apply, the application charge, demonstration of your financial capacity to live in South Australia and other relevant information on SISA can be found on the Immigration SA website.